-As already stated, the QuarkNet program is not new but the external evaluator is starting with the 2018-2019 program year.
+As already stated, the QuarkNet program is not new but the external evaluator is -starting with the 2018-2019 program year.
 Accordingly we have proposed a new direction with the evaluation focused on the following: (1) Develop (and use) a Program Theory Model (PTM); (2) Assess program outcomes at the national and center levels through teacher-level outcomes; and, (3) Assess the sustainability of program centers, based on center-level and sustainability outcomes.
-Based on the PTM, existing and new evaluation measures have been modified and/or created; and implemented to assess teacher-level program outcomes, center-level outcomes and program-center sustainability.
-These data will be supported by program-operations data obtained from program resource documents (such as agendas and annual reports), and, other teacher- and center-level information; and, we will draw on data from past evaluation efforts when relevant.
+Based on the PTM, new evaluation measures have been created and, when relevant, existing evaluation measures from previous evaluation efforts have been modified; these have been implemented to assess teacher-level program outcomes, center-level outcomes and program-center sustainability.
+These data are supported by program-operations data obtained from program resource documents (such as agendas and annual reports) and, other teacher- and center-level information (such as teacher implementation plans and center feedback forms).
+We will draw on QuarkNet program and evaluation history when relevant.